 - 1 large egg

-I've had many readers write me that they teach their kids how to make this as their first baking recipe.
+I've had many readers write to tell me they teach their kids how to make this as their first baking recipe.
+It's such a nice, simple recipe.
+It's perfect for that!
 Of course, the kids love flattening the dough ball!

 Preheat the oven to 350 Fahrenheit.